 |

-Rosa 'Belle Portugaise' - A large (15-30 ft) vigorous climbing hybrid tea rose with glossy dropping foliage and large pink flowers.
+Rosa 'Belle Portugaise' - A large (15-30 ft) vigorous climbing hybrid tea rose with glossy dropping foliage and large pale salmon pink flowers that fade to nearly white.
 Produced by Henri Cayeux at the Lisbon Botanic Garden in Portugal in 1903 it is a cross of R. gigantea with 'Reine Marie Henriette', a hybrid climbing tea rose.
 In late spring going into early summer the long pointed buds open into large (4-6") loose flesh pink flowers.
-The R. gigantea parentage makes this rose to tender for colder locations but this is a great rose for mild climates.
+The R. gigantea parentage makes this rose too tender for colder locations but this is a great rose for mild climates.
 Although it is prone to mildew the plants seem not to suffer adversely and this detriment can be somewhat overlooked in light of its virtues.
 Large plants can climb into trees and then cascade down elegantly - a stunning site.
+We grew this rose from 1999 until 2015 when we lost our large specimen cutting stock plant.

 |